jyothsna2410/my-first-rep/readme.txt

-This is the line from conflict-branch
+🔥 This is conflict-branch’s final line